-To mount the switch horizontally to a wall:
+Wall-mount the switch vertically To mount the switch vertically to a wall:

-- 1. Locate the two VESA mount holes on the bottom panel of the switch. - 2.
-Mark the holes on the wall where you want to mount the switch.
-The holes must be 2.95 in.
-(75 mm) apart, center-to-center. - 3.
-Drill holes into the wall for four anchors in which you will insert M4 x L25 mm screws.
+- 1. Locate the four holes on the bottom panel of the switch. - 2.
+Mark the four mounting holes on the wall where you want to mount the switch.
+The four mounting holes must be in a square at precise distances of 75 mm (2.953 inches) from each other.
+In the following figure, each green arrow represents 75 mm.

-The screws and anchors are in the switch package.

-- 4. Insert the anchors into the wall and tighten the screws with a No. 2 Phillips screwdriver.
-Leave about 1⁄4 inch (6 mm) of each screw protruding from the wall so that you can insert the screws into the holes on the bottom of the switch. - 5.
+- 3. Drill holes into the wall for four anchors in which you will insert M4 x L25 mm screws.
+The screws and anchors are in the switch package. - 4.
+Insert the anchors into the wall and tighten the screws with a No. 2 Phillips screwdriver.
+Leave about 6 mm (1⁄4 inch) of each screw protruding from the wall so that you can insert the screws into the holes on the bottom of the switch. - 5.
 Line up the holes on the bottom panel of the switch with the screws in the wall and mount the switch to the wall.

-You can mount the switch with the front panel facing down (the Ethernet cables will be at the bottom, see the upper figure) or facing up (the Ethernet cables will be at the top, see the lower figure).
+You can mount the switch with the back panel facing left (the cables will be on the left).

+You can also mount the switch with the back panel facing right (the cables will be on the right).